Guantanamo Bay Naval Base: Cold War and beyond

 During the Cuban Missile Crisis in 1962, the families of military personnel were evacuated from the base.
 Notified of the evacuation on 22 October, evacuees were told to pack one suitcase per family member, to bring evacuation and immunization cards, to tie pets in the yard, to leave the keys to the house on the dining table, and to wait in front of the house for buses.
 Dependents traveled to the airfield for flights to the United States, or to ports for passage aboard evacuation ships.
 After the crisis was resolved, family members were allowed to return to the base in December 1962.

-From 1939, the base's water was supplied by pipelines that drew water from the Yateras River about 4.5 mi north-east of the base, for which the U.S. government paid a fee.
-In 1964, that was about $14,000 a month for about 2.5 e6U.S.gal per day.
+From 1939, the base's water was supplied by pipelines that drew water from the Yateras River about 4.5 mi northeast of the base, for which the U.S. government paid a fee.
+In 1964, the cost was about $14,000 per month for about 2.5 e6U.S.gal per day.
 In 1964, the Cuban government stopped the flow.
 The base had about 14 e6U.S.gal of water in storage, and strict water conservation measures were put into effect immediately.
 Initially, the U.S. imported water from Jamaica by barge, but then relocated a desalination plant from San Diego (Point Loma).
-When the Cuban government accused the United States of "stealing water", base commander John D. Bulkeley ordered that the pipelines be cut and a section removed.
+When the Cuban government accused the United States of "stealing water", base commander John D. Bulkeley ordered the pipelines cut and a section removed.
 A 38 in length of the 14 in diameter pipe and a 20 in length of the 10 in diameter pipe were lifted from the ground and the openings sealed.

 During the 1960s and 1970s, the base had problems with alcohol and racial tension.
 Harassment and strip searches also became a regular occurrence for Cuban workers on the base.
+By 2006, only two elderly Cubans, Luis Delarosa and Harry Henry, still crossed the base's North East Gate daily to work on the base, because the Cuban government has prohibited new recruitment since 1959.
+Both men retired at the end of 2012.

 Several old guns from the USS Monongahela (1862) have been salvaged and placed around the base.
-The old warship served as a storeship at Guantanamo until destroyed by fire on 17 March 1908.
-A 4 in gun was salvaged from its wreck and put on display at the Naval Station.
+The warship served as a storeship at Guantanamo until destroyed by fire on 17 March 1908.
+A 4 in gun was salvaged from its wreck and put on display.
 Since the gun was deformed by the heat from the fire, it was nicknamed "Ole Droopy".
-A similar gun, possibly also salvaged from the Monongahela, is on display near the Bay View Club on the Naval Station.
+A similar gun, possibly also salvaged from the Monongahela, is on display near the Bay View Club.

+The base’s territorial status has occasionally been compared to a Sovereign base (notably the British bases in Cyprus), though it differs in that it is lease-based rather than retained sovereignty.

-By 2006, only two elderly Cubans, Luis Delarosa and Harry Henry, still crossed the base's North East Gate daily to work on the base, because the Cuban government has prohibited new recruitment since 1959.
-Both men retired at the end of 2012.
-At the United Nations Human Rights Council in 2013, Cuba's Foreign Minister demanded the U.S. return the base.
+At the United Nations Human Rights Council in 2013, Cuba's Foreign Minister demanded the U.S. return the base to Cuba.